G

 Agent readiness measures whether AI agents and crawlers can reach, render, and understand your site.
 Where a page-level audit asks whether one page is citable, agent readiness asks whether an autonomous agent can fetch, see, and parse the site at all.
 It runs 28 live checks across three layers: standards and crawler access, a headless-browser visual render, and a content-intelligence read.

 Content Analyzer grades a single page A to F for citability.
-Agent Readiness works at the site and infrastructure level from a root URL: which of 34 AI crawlers can get in, what a headless agent actually sees, JS-rendering parity, and standards like sitemaps, Link headers, and markdown negotiation.
+Agent Readiness works at the site/infrastructure level from a root URL: which of 34 AI crawlers can get in, what a headless agent actually sees, JS-rendering parity, and standards like sitemaps, Link headers, and markdown negotiation.
 Use Agent Readiness to clear the access path, then Content Analyzer to optimize the page once agents can reach it.

-• 03Which AI crawlers does it check?
+• 04Which AI crawlers does it check?

 • 05Does it check JavaScript rendering?